solid-contrib/solid-tutorial-angular/chapter2.md

     <#this> <urn:tmp:clipboard> "data" .
 ```

 The data above uses the turtle notation.
+The `#this` subject is used to distinguish between document and data, and is similar to the 'this' keyword in JavaScript.

 Now we can fetch the data: